 As a KSC student, can I register online?

-Online registration for matriculated students will begin on February 19.
+Online registration for matriculated students is now open.
 KSC students can be billed for their classes until late April.
 After that, payment is due at the time of registration.

 I’m not a KSC student, so how do I register?

 Register in person, over the phone, or online.
 Payment for non-KSC students is due at the time of registration.

 I registered through MyKSC.
 What happens next?